gamesbook/protograf/docs/source/examples/commercial.rst

             sometimes termed the `Honorverse <https://en.wikipedia.org/wiki/Honorverse>`_

-            The backdrop to the series is that FTL travel is possible; both with spaceships travelling through hyperspace as well as through wormholes.
+            The backdrop to the series is that FTL travel is possible; both with spaceships travelling through hyperspace as well as through "wormholes".
             However wormholes are very limited in number, and so the stars that have both habitable planets, as well as multiple wormhole junctions, become obvious focal points for development and expansion.
 The main character